nafasebra/CRUD-app-redux/README.md

 ## What challenges have for me?
 - I use Redux for first time in React project
-- Handle state, reducer and actions
+- Handle state, reducer and actions in project

 ## How to use this?
 - first install npm and type this command to your terminal: `npm install`